7 Health Benefits of Dog Ownership

 Pete Decker is the lead editor at TheGoodyPet.com.
 For the past 20 years, Pete has been working professionally with dogs, and he has spent time volunteering in animal shelters across the USA and around the world.
 Now, Pete dedicates his time towards TheGoodyPet, a pet educational website made by pet lovers for pet lovers.

-Track your dog’s adventures with your free WAGSTA walkies, weight and wellness tracker.
-Join the pack and start saving your dogventures today!
+Remember to track your dog’s adventures with your free WAGSTA walkies, weight and wellness tracker.
+Start saving your dogventures today!